Ethanol is today’s best CO2 abatement option… and tomorrow’s

 Europe needs immediate action to fight climate change.
 Road transport accounts for about a fifth of EU greenhouse-gas emissions.
 Sustainable biofuels like European ethanol are among the best solutions available today to help reduce emissions.

-Renewable European ethanol reduces greenhouse-gas emissions from today’s vehicles – more than 71% on average for ePURE members in 2018 compared to fossil petrol – and it works in nearly all petrol cars currently on the road.
+Renewable European ethanol reduces greenhouse-gas emissions from today’s vehicles – more than 78% on average for ePURE members in 2022 compared to fossil petrol – and it works in nearly all petrol cars currently on the road.
 Every year since 2011, the certified GHG emissions savings from production and use of ethanol from ePURE members has improved.
-A wider uptake of renewable ethanol requires no changes to existing transport infrastructure and is a convenient, user-friendly way that consumers can made an immediate impact in the fight against climate change.
+A wider uptake of renewable ethanol requires no changes to existing transport infrastructure and is a convenient, user-friendly way that consumers can make an immediate impact in the fight against climate change.